kubos/kubos/docs/kubos-design.rst

 Linux is a far more abstract OS than is typically used for satellite software, which does mean it is more resource intensive.
-But, as satellite on-board computers have become substantially more capable, the some (of the many) benefits of Linux start to become more important:
+But, as satellite on-board computers have become substantially more capable, some (of the many) benefits of Linux start to become more important:

 - Services are completely portable between any KubOS supported OBC, requiring no code changes.
 - Enables the ability to leverage the microservice architecture mentioned above, as it has the tools we need for process boundaries and controls.